Catrìona NicGumaraid

-Catriona NicGumaraid (22 March 1947 – 5 January 2024) was a Scottish Gaelic poet.
+Catrìona NicGumaraid (Catriona Montgomery; 22 March 1947 – 5 January 2024) was a Scottish Gaelic poet.

 Biography

-Catriona NicGumaraid (Montgomery) was born at Roag near Dunvegan.
+Catrìona NicGumaraid was born at Roag near Dunvegan on the Isle of Skye.
 She was educated on Skye and at the University of Glasgow, where she studied Celtic and Scottish history.
 She then attended Jordanhill College to qualify as a secondary teacher.
 She began to write poetry both in Gaelic and English in the 1970s, and published her first collection of poems in 1974.

 Career

 Teaching

-After graduating, NicGumaraid taught Gaelic and Modern Studies at Penilee High School in Glasgow.
+After graduating, NicGumaraid taught Gaelic and Modern Studies at Penilee Secondary School in Glasgow.
+Later in her career she taught in Dundee.

-In 1973, she became the first scribe at Sabhal Mòr Ostaig in Sleat.
+In 1973, she became the first writer in residence at Sabhal Mòr Ostaig on Skye.

 Writing

 NicGumaraid first published her poetry in 1970, in the magazine Gairm.

 Her poetry explored themes of love, family, religion, and land.
-She cited Somhairle McLean as one of her influences.
-In 2003, An Common Gàidhealach conferred on NicGumaraid the hundredth Bardic Crown.
+She cited Sorley MacLean as one of her influences.
+In 2003, An Comunn Gàidhealach awarded NicGumaraid the hundredth Bardic Crown.

 Acting

 In the late 1970s, she appeared in the TV series Can Seo.
 Through the 1980s, she also appeared in other Scottish Gaelic programs.